scala/docs.scala-lang/_tour/basics.md

 ## Main Method

-The main method is an entry point of a program.
-The Java Virtual Machine requires a main method to be named `main` and take one argument, an array of strings.
+The main method is the entry point of a Scala program.
+The Java Virtual Machine requires a main method, named `main`, that takes one
+argument: an array of strings.

-Using an object, you can define a main method as follows:
+Using an object, you can define the main method as follows:

 ```tut
 object Main {